 according to 'the bharatnatyashshtra', a book on the theatrics, what draws the viewer's attention first is the difference. the hippie generation itself was fashioned to stand apart from the main stream culture. christ and christianity belonged to their parents' generation. this difference it is that draws westerners to the eastern outlook, and turns off the young eastern minds from any outlook that glorifies the poverty.

 so when the leaders of world's two touted democracies met, both of them acted out their roles dressed in attires befitting the stage, one in the three piece suit that impresses the colonial indian mindset, and the other in pseudo-jamindar, the upper class landlord, who, too impresses the indian masses. also shown in the picture is the "first lady" of the u.s. who had to iron her hair required of the african american women to look appealing to their men who do not like the women of kinky hair. it is all the matter of the element of difference that draws attention.

-an actor is required to perform, in looks as well outlooks, as the director of the play demands. this makes the world affairs to be a play within the play within the play within the play unto infinity. in it, its minutest form is performed by the physical person as directed by one's self image acquired from the school syllabus. and one enters school unaware of its syllabus's list of the role playing. as the range of student's knowing expands, one begins to see that that is not what one had needed to know or do. then one tries out changing a few available roles, but then one feels trapped, much like an unsuspecting creature of the wild gets trapped in the cage or corral, and then is induced to perform for the paying spectators.
+an actor is required to perform, in looks as well outlooks, as the director of the play demands. this makes the world affairs to be a play within the play within the play within the play unto infinity. in it, its minutest form is performed by the physical person as directed by one's self image acquired from the school syllabus. and one enters school unaware of its syllabus's list of the role playing. as the range of student's knowing expands, one begins to see that that is not what one had needed to know or do. then one feels trapped, much like an unsuspecting creature of the wild gets trapped in the cage or corral, and then is induced to perform for the paying spectators.

 since no matter how minimal may one's interaction be with other humans, one feels like being an actor among pretenders (professional actors). all professionals sustain their living by acting out what they have been taught, and dare not to be seen when not performing.